 Typically, canines pee about three to five times a day or every six to eight hours.
 Moreover, vets recommend taking your pup out to pee every six to eight hours to keep indoor ‘accidents’ from happening.
 However, several factors could affect a dog’s peeing habits.
 Diet, what your dog drinks, size, breed, and age are some of the things that will determine your dog’s peeing frequency.

 Puppies tend to pee more often than full-grown dogs.
 This is because they have smaller urinary bladders, which can only hold small amounts of urine.
 Conversely, senior or older dogs might also have to pee more often due to age and some health conditions that older dogs may have.
 Furthermore, factors like the level of hydration, type of breed, and physical activity can also determine how often a dog needs to relieve itself.

-How Long Can A Dog Hold Its Pee?
+Exactly How Long Can A Dog Go Without Peeing?